 - 1. We start and end class on time.
 No packing up early. - 2.
 Turn off cell phones, music players, and other hand-held devices. - 3.
 You may use computers for course materials only.
 In general, you are on the honor system for this rule. - 4.
 Check your utoronto email account daily. - 5.
-For in person class, a multi-layer mask must always (tightly) cover your mouth and nose. - 6.
 If we are online, use the chat feature to contribute and mute your microphone.
-The exception to this in small groups, or if you are reporting back to the class from small group activities. - 7.
+The exception to this in small groups, or if you are reporting back to the class from small group activities. - 6.
 Give all other students respect for their efforts.